ℹ WHAT IS OWASP TOP 10? INTRO

 Risks related to design and architectural flaws, with a focus on secure design patterns.

-Using components with known vulnerabilities, including libraries, frameworks, and other software modules.
+Using components with known vulnerabilities, including libraries, frameworks, and modules.

 Confirmation of the user's identity, authentication, and session management is critical.

-Insufficient logging and monitoring, coupled with ineffective or non-existent incident response.
+Insufficient logging and monitoring with ineffective or non-existent incident response.

-SSRF flaws occur whenever a web application is fetching a remote resource without validating the user-supplied URL.
+SSRF flaws occur when a web app fetches a remote resource without validating the user-supplied URL.

 Input Validation